 You'll Still Need Health Insurance

 Canada does have an excellent universal health care system, but only for Canadians.
-If you are visiting Canada, you will want to get travel health insurance coverage during your stay unless your health insurance provider covers you outside the U.S.
+If you are visiting Canada, you might want to get travel health insurance coverage during your stay unless your health insurance provider covers you outside the U.S.

 08 of 09